-Used Objective Criteria for Review, Rating, Ranking and Section Included at least one factor related to achieving positive housing outcomes Included a specific method for evaluating projects submitted by victim service providers Yes
+Used Objective Criteria for Review, Rating, Ranking and Section Yes Included at least one factor related to achieving positive housing outcomes Yes Included a specific method for evaluating projects submitted by victim service providers Yes

 - 1E-2.
 Severity of Needs and Vulnerabilities.
-Applicants must describe: - (1) the specific severity of needs and vulnerabilities the CoC considered when reviewing, ranking, and rating projects; and - (2) how the CoC takes severity of needs and vulnerabilities into account during the review, rating, and ranking process. (limit 2,000 characters) - 1) The CoC considers the severity of needs and vulnerabilities of participants when determining project application priority using rates of project entries with high barriers as scoring criteria for renewal projects including: current/past substance abuse, MH diagnosis, physical disability, developmental disability, HIV/AIDS, chronic health condition, no income, and history of domestic violence, as well as rate of literal homelessness prior to project entry.
-2) For all of the above, the higher rates of entries with barriers or from homeless locations, the higher a project would score and rank.
-For new projects, the criteria included for scoring considered participation in Coordinated Entry, which considers and highly prioritizes those with greater severity of needs and longer length of time homeless, the target population served and the applicant's adherence to housing first (commitment to prioritizing project participants without pre-requisites such as sobriety, income, project participation, treatment, etc.) and barrier responses on project applications.
-Discussion regarding the types of new projects accepted and final ranking further addressed programs' specialized target populations and their severity of need.
+Applicants must describe: - (1) the specific severity of needs and vulnerabilities the CoC considered when reviewing, ranking, and rating projects; and - (2) how the CoC takes severity of needs and vulnerabilities into account during the review, rating, and ranking process. (limit 2,000 characters) - 1) The CoC considers the severity of needs and vulnerabilities of participants when determining project application priority using rates of project entries with high barriers as scoring criteria for renewal projects including: current/past substance abuse, MH diagnosis, physical disability, developmental disability, HIV/AIDS, chronic health condition, no income, survivor of domestic violence, & residence at entry, including homeless situation.
+2) For all of the above, the higher rates of entries with barriers or from homeless locations, the higher a project would score & rank.
+For new projects, the criteria included for scoring considered participation in Coordinated Entry, which considers & highly prioritizes those with greater severity of needs & LOT homeless, the target population served & the applicant's housing first & barrier responses on project applications.
+Discussion regarding the types of new projects accepted and final ranking further addressed programs' specialized target populations & their severity of need.

-FY2018 CoC Application Page 18 09/18/2018 ------------------------ --------- ------------
+FY2018 CoC Application Page 17 09/14/2018 ------------------------ --------- ------------